secretdot-hack/secretdotLatinhack/MILESTONE-2-PLAN.md

 ## 📍 WHERE WE ARE NOW

 **What we built/validated this weekend:**
+- An app that enables users to securely exchange encrypted messages and files using their blockchain wallets, with full decentralization and zero reliance on servers or intermediaries.
 - Functional decentralized messaging flow (Inbox / Sent) using wallet-based authentication.
 - Client-side encryption + decryption working end-to-end.
 - Smart-contract based message publishing on Polkadot.